 After arriving at the hostel and some time of relaxing I went to the house from Max and Mary.
 They showed me their beautiful house and told me some stories from other travelers on Phillip Island.
 Then Max and I left Mary behind to go on search for wallabies.
 As a local, Max knew where to find wallabies.
 We found groups of wallabies, but also individual animals.
 In general I observed that the wallabies were much shier than those wallabies I had seen before.
 Maybe it is because they are not used to a flow of tourists?
 Nevertheless, I was very grateful to get a glimpse into the life of wild wallabies on Phillip Island.
 Without Max I would not have seen any wallaby on Phillip Island.

-Cowes on Phillip Island in Australia
+Cowes on Phillip Island

 On the road by bike